Robson Reis

-Robson Alves Reis (born 21 May 2000), known as Robson Reis or simply Robson, is a Brazilian professional footballer who plays as a centre-back for Retrô.
+Robson Alves Reis (born 21 May 2000), known as Robson Reis or simply Robson, is a Brazilian professional footballer who plays as a centre-back for V.League 1 club Hoang Anh Gia Lai.

 Career

 Santos

 Born in Vitória da Conquista, Bahia, Robson represented Osvaldo Cruz and VOCEM as a youth.
 On 12 June 2019, he agreed to a loan move to Santos, being initially assigned to the under-20 squad.

 On 1 February 2021, despite having his loan deal expired, Robson was called up to train with the main squad by manager Cuca.
 Seven days later, he was bought outright by Peixe and signed a permanent three-year deal.

 Robson made his professional debut on 28 February 2021, coming on as a second-half substitute for fellow debutant Kaiky in a 2–2 Campeonato Paulista away draw against Santo André.
 He made his Série A debut on 28 August, starting in a 0–4 home loss against Flamengo.